-As written on the jar, that this fertilizer product is formulated to turn your Hydrangeas to pink color.
+As written in the jar, this fertilizer product is formulated to turn your Hydrangeas to pink colour.
 You do not have to worry if you already have pink Hydrangea, this product can still be applied to your pink Hydrangea.

 If soil pH indicating to be above 7.0, hydrangeas may be the sign of iron deficiency and resulting health issues.
 This fertilizer product can raise the pH of the soil to the right level within 6.5-7.0.

-Owning s soil tester is very important before applying this fertilizer.
+Owning soil tester is very important before applying this fertilizer.
 Knowing the pH level of the soil is a must.
-This fertilizer is not for fertilizer replacement but to sweeten the soil to turn the flowers to pink color.
+This fertilizer is not for fertilizer replacement but to sweeten the soil to turn the flowers to pink colour.

-If you are a person who likes to change the color of the flower each season, Hydrangeas are the perfect choice of plant.
-The color of the flower will turn to pink color by just scattering this fertilizer.
+If you are a person who likes to change the colour of the flower each season, Hydrangeas are the perfect choice of plant.
+The colour of the flower will turn to pink colour by just scattering this fertilizer.

 You can not determine the result of the Hydrangea.
 It would depend on the soil type, timing, and temperature.
 You have to apply several applications in one season.

-If you just starting the Hydrangea, you should apply 1 scoop or 2 tablespoons of pellet per plant.
+If you are starting the Hydrangea, you should apply one scoop or two tablespoons of pellet per plant.
 Scatter the pellet and mix it in with the soil.
 After that, you should water the plant.
-For existing plants, apply 2 scoops or 4 tablespoons of pellet per plant.
+For existing plants, apply two scoops or four tablespoons of pellet per plant.
 It is recommended to keep the pellet on the top layer of soil around the root zone.
 Make sure to water them.

 3. Espoma HT18 Holly Tone For Hydrangeas

 This fertilizer is available for an 18-pound bag.
 It is also available in 36 pounds and 50 pounds bags.
 So if you have many Hydrangeas to plant and grow, you can purchase a bigger one.
-If you have other acid-loving plants in your garden, bigger bags can be used also.
+If you have other acid-loving plants in your garden, bigger bags can also be used.